 This is the device specific makefile where you define configurations unique to your platform.
-This mainly comprises two things: - OP-TEE configuration variables (CFG), which may be assigned values in two ways.
-CFG_FOO ?= bar should be used to provide a default value that may be modified at compile time.
-On the other hand, variables that must be set to some value and cannot be modified should be set by: \$ (call force, CFG_FOO, bar). - Compiler flags for the TEE core, the user mode libraries and the Trusted Applications, which may be added to macros used by the build system.
-Please see Platform-specific configuration and flags in the build system documentation.
+This mainly comprises two things:

+- OP-TEE configuration variables (CFG\), which may be assigned values in two ways.
+CFG\F00 ?= bar should be used to provide a default value that may be modified at compile time.
+On the other hand, variables that must be set to some value and cannot be modified should be set by: \$(call force, CFG\F00, bar). - Compiler flags for the TEE core, the user mode libraries and the Trusted Applications, which may be added to macros used by the build system.
+Please see Configuration and flags and similar sections on that page.